irisraine/guild-manager-bot/README.md

 ## Commands

-- `&dynamic_banner` - activate dynamic banner.
+- `/dynamic_banner <on/off>` - activate or deactivate dynamic banner.
 After using this command, bot will automatically update the server banner with info of overall server members number.
 Updating period is set to 10 minutes.
-- `&static_banner` - turn off dynamic banner.
-- `&toggle_gif_limits` - turn on/off gif images limitation function.
+- `/gif_limits <on/off>` - turn on/off gif images limitation function.

 ## Extensions

 The bot can obtain additional functionality via using extensions located in the `cogs` folder.
 Extensions are loading automatically at startup.
-Also, you can manually load or unload specific extensions use `&toggle_extension <extension_name>` command.
+Also, you can manually load or unload specific extensions use `/toggle_extension <extension_name>` command.

 ## Limitations